Enter Search Terms:

 misidentified as Mastocarpus jardinii

-Description: Thallus is reddish brown to almost black, tough, narrow, flattened, to 10 cm (4 in) tall, sometimes flaring into a blade at the distal end, which is usually covered with papillae.
-Like Turkish Washcloth, this species alternates with a diploid Tar Spot crust.
+Description: Thallus is reddish-brown to almost black, tough, narrow, flattened to somewhat canaliculate, to 10 cm (4 in) tall, broadening distally into several dichotomous segments, which are usually covered with papillae.
+Like Turkish Washcloth, this species alternates with a diploid Tar Spot crust, which is usually nearby.
 Habitat: Growing in clusters on rock in the mid intertidal of semi-exposed and exposed habitats.
-Similar taxa: Mastocarpus spp.
+Similar taxa: Mastocarpus pacificus is more flaccid and prefers less exposed habitats.

 Click on a thumbnail to view larger version